Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Preliminaries

 \paragraphb{Edge Depths.} Each edge $e$ has a depth $d_e\in [1,\dmax]$, where $\dmax = \lfloor \log n \rfloor$.
 Let $E_i$ be the set of edges with depth $i$.
 All edges are inserted at depth 1 and depths are non-decreasing over time.
 Incrementing the depth of an edge is called a \emph{promotion}.
 Since we are aiming for $O(\log n(\log \log n)^2)$ amortized time per update, if the actual time to promote an edge set $S$ is $O(|S|\cdot (\log\log n)^2)$, the amortized time per promotion is zero.
 Promotions are performed in order to maintain Invariant~\ref{invariant:spanning-forest}.
-There are other at most $O(\log n)$ status changes that an edge will undergo, each affording $O((\log \log n)^2)$ work.
-Define $G_i = (V,\bigcup_{j\ge i} E_j)$.